FREE Art Activities for Families at Home.

 - Rijksmuseum: Located in Amsterdam, Rijksmuseum is home to many Dutch Golden Age masterworks, such as works by Vermeer and Rembrandt!

-- Salvador Dalí: The Salvador Dali Museum will soon have a 3D museum tour!
+- Salvador Dalí: The Salvador Dali Museum has a 3D museum tour!

-- Space Center – Houston: The Space Center has an app you can download to explore virtual tours of the center in Houston!
+- Space Center – Houston: The Space Center has lots of cool educational activities on their website and an app you can download for an interactive digital tour!

 - Van Gogh Museum: The Van Gogh Museum, located in Amsterdam, has the largest collection of Vincent van Gogh’s works!